biplavstha/ansibleexercises/simple-web-application/README.md

-ile separation is practiced in this folder.
+File separation is practiced in this folder.

 host_vars folder is used to store variables for specific hosts. the file name should be the name of the host